gyroflow/docs.gyroflow.xyz/getting-started/supported-cameras/insta360.md

 Most supported cameras have official lens profiles built-in, except for the older _Insta360 Go_

+Some of the cameras require use of FreeFrame video mode, for motion data to be saved.

 ## Shutter speed, ND filters and motion blur

 You should avoid motion blur when recording, read more why in the [📸 **Common filming tips and issues**](../common-filming-tips-and-issues.md).